vlang/vtl/.github/ISSUE_TEMPLATE/bug-report-for-vsl.md

 ---
-name: Bug report for VNUM
+name: Bug report for VTL
 about: Please use the apropriate label when submitting an issue: bug/feature request/question.
 title: "New issue"
 labels: ''